strangerstudios/memberlite-shortcodes/readme.txt

 [Memberlite](https://memberlitetheme.com) is the ideal theme for your membership site - packed with integration for top membership site plugins including [WordPress Membership Plugin Paid Memberships Pro](https://wordpress.org/plugins/paid-memberships-pro/).
 It's fully customizable with your logo, colors, fonts, custom sidebars and more global layout settings.

+= [memberlite_accordion] Shortcode =
+Add an accordion block with collapsible sections using this simple shortcode. [more info](https://memberlitetheme.com/memberlite-shortcodes/accordion/)

 = [memberlite_banner] Shortcode =
 Create fluid-width banners to divide and highlight sections of content.
 You can define the background as an included theme color (primary, secondary, action, or body) or any hex color. [more info](https://memberlitetheme.com/memberlite-shortcodes/banners/)

 = [memberlite_btn] Shortcode =
 Add formatted buttons with the link URL, text, style, class, target, size, and optional icon. [more info](https://memberlitetheme.com/memberlite-shortcodes/buttons/)

-= [row] and [col] Shortcodes =
-Format your content in responsive columns based on a 12 column grid.
-You can nest columns by using the [row_row] and [col_col] shortcodes. [more info](https://memberlitetheme.com/memberlite-shortcodes/column-shortcodes/)

-= [fa] Shortcode =
-Easily add any Font Awesome icon using this simple shortcode. [more info](https://memberlitetheme.com/memberlite-shortcodes/font-awesome-icons/)

-= [memberlite_signup] Shortcode =
-If you're using [Paid Memberships Pro](https://www.paidmembershipspro.com), this shortcode will display a block with signup fields for a specific membership level. [more info](https://memberlitetheme.com/memberlite-shortcodes/membership-signup-block/)

 = [memberlite_msg] Shortcode =
 Insert a stylized contextual message block with styling for default, info, alert, error, or a success message. [more info](https://memberlitetheme.com/memberlite-shortcodes/contextual-messages/)